havah-project/goloop-havah/doc/chainscore.md

 ### enableValidator(owner Address)

-* Enable a disabled validator indicated by owner
+* Enable a disabled validator indicated by owner, resetting its nonVotes to 0
+* If it is called by Governance SCORE, then the enableCount of validator will be reverted to initial value
+* Initial enableCount: `3`
 * Called by Governance SCORE or validator owner
 * Since `revision 4`